aws-samples/aws-modernization-with-pulumi/content/15_workshop_setup/50_workshop_setup.md

 In order to run this workshop you will need to work with the Pulumi CLI.

-The Pulumi CLI will ask you to [login] (https://app.pulumi.com/signin?reason=401) to your Pulumi account as needed.
-If you prefer to signup now, [go to the signup page](http://app.pulumi.com/signup).
-Multiple identity provider options are available &mdash; email, GitHub, GitLab, or Atlassian &mdash; and each of them will work equally well for these labs.
-You will use Pulumi to depoy infrastructure changes using code.
+You will use Pulumi to deploy infrastructure changes using code.

 To install Pulumi run the following command: